top of page

 When talking about students with disabilities, there are references to tools, strategies, and the supports, as “assistive technology” as this legally required mandate must be addressed the the IEP process.
 By expanding an understanding of how Assistive and Accessible technologies overlap and compliment each other, teachers can shift into supporting ALL students.

-The Open Access training sequence called "Accessible Curriculum for ALL" is designed for both general and special education teachers.
+The Open Access training sequence called "Accessible Curriculum for ALL" is designed for general and special education teachers, service providers, and administrators who are working towards access and inclusion for all students.

 Accessible technology for all document to download